cktlco/crew-chief-autovoicepack/README.md

 ## ⏬ In a hurry?
 Download an existing voice pack
-Make your own, or download one of these ready-to-go, **full replacement voices** for CrewChief.
+Make your own, or download one of these ready-to-go **full replacement voices for CrewChief**.

 [Unzip](#-common-task-add-your-new-voice-pack-to-crewchief) and use immediately.
 Over 30,000 .wav files in each pack.